intel/pmem-csi/README.md

 # Test

 1. Use the `make test` command.
 Note: testing code is not completed yet.
+Currently it runs some passes using `gofmt, go vet`.

 ## Use plugin in your application
 <!-- FILL TEMPLATE: